Boston, MA With a $250,000 Net Worth

 “The best decision I made was opening a 401k when I was 20 and learning to live within my means.”

 “I don’t have a side hustle, but even with my full time job I have never turned down a babysitting gig.
 And I still do those market research surveys where they gift you money for participating.

 Every dollar matters to me because I know the more I save and invest now the bigger the dividends will be later.”

 Strategies for Building Wealth

-Saving your money in a regular savings account means you are leaving money on the table.
-Save your money in a high interest savings account like this one at CIT Bank or BBVA.
-Both have interest rates above and beyond a regular bank.
+Ready to start growing your net worth?
+Build your cash reserves quickly by saving your money in a high interest savings account like this one at CIT Bank or BBVA.
+Both have interest rates above and beyond regular banks.

 Next, you’ll want to grow your income.
-Maybe you want to create a passive income stream, start a business, land a new job, or take an online class that will help you command more money.
+Maybe you want to create a passive income stream, start a business, land a new job, or take an online class that will help you command a higher salary.
 Whichever you choose, the right tools will help you get on the right track in your money journey.